 5.1 After the MIT order is triggered, there is no guarantee that the order will be successfully placed.
 Reasons such as insufficient buying power and positions will cause a failure to place the order.

 5.2 After the MIT order is triggered, the system will place a market order automatically when the trigger price is touched.
 However, there is no guarantee that the order will be filled.If the order is not filled during the Time-in-force, it will be cancelled automatically by the system.

 5.3 After the MIT order is triggered, whether it is filled or not, the trigger conditions will not be effective again.
 Please place a new order if necessary.

 5.4 After the MIT order is triggered, the system will place a market order.
 For clients' convenience, the order details will be displayed in the original MIT order.

 5.6 Orders cannot be executed in multiple directions at the same time.
 If the order quantity is greater than the current position, the order will not be executed.
-For example, a buy and a buyback cannot be executed simultaneously; the same applies to a sell and a short sale.

 5.7 The MIT order will only be triggered during the regular trading hours.

 5.8 Advanced orders are simulated by FUTU based on the basic orders and are irrelevant to Exchanges' advanced orders.
 Please refer to the actual order page for more details.

 Advanced orders are an order type developed by FUTU for clients' convenience.
 Meanwhile, FUTU tries to guarantee the execution of such orders.
 However, please be aware that the execution might be interrupted by poor network connections, server errors, etc. FUTU shall not be responsible or liable for any loss incurred.